CSonTi04/java-sc-training-2025-12-03/README.md

 CREATE DATABASE employees_standalone;

 -- Create user (if needed)
-CREATE USER postgres WITH PASSWORD 'postgres';
+CREATE USER employees WITH PASSWORD 'employees';
-GRANT ALL PRIVILEGES ON DATABASE employees TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE employees TO employees;
-GRANT ALL PRIVILEGES ON DATABASE employees_standalone TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE employees_standalone TO employees;
 ```

 **Or using psql command line:**